-Intent of LT1: The intent of this learning task is for you to foster a professional conversation focused on pedagogical content knowledge within science education.
+The intent of this learning task is for you to foster a professional conversation focused on pedagogical content knowledge within science education.
 You will develop and present an inquiry topic based on a key question to be explored within the teaching of science.
-Your questions should connect to class discussions, suggested readings, and should also be connected to the development of your lesson plan (LT 2).
+Your questions should connect to class discussions, suggested readings, and the development of your lesson plan (LT 2).

 During the course, you will present your work as a 45-minute Professional Development workshop for teachers, framed within the 5 E's Instructional Model.
 The 5 E's Instructional Model is based on the constructivist approach to learning and provides a model for how this strategy can be implemented for authentic, design-based, and inquiry-focused learning experiences.
-Each of the 5 E's describes a phase of learning: Engage, Explore, Explain, Elaborate, and Evaluate.
+Each of the 5 E's will be discussed in the first week of class.
 Please refer to: https://lesley.edu/article/empowering-students-the-5e-model-explained